 Although it’s called the Shorter Oxford English Dictionary, it comes in two hefty volumes, runs to 2,672 pages in my edition, and weighs in at 4.6 kg (I know, because I’ve just weighed it on the bathroom scales.)
 I bought it more than forty years ago and ever since it has been on hand, always beside me in my office, ready to be consulted if I need it.

 That will sound cryptic, if not nonsensical, so let me hasten to explain.
 Effective salespeople do more than simply push their products, propositions or services.
 So what else do they do?
 How do you sell well?
 What does that sound like?
 What voices are involved?

-One thing that is not in short supply in our working lives are potentially difficult conversations:
+Potentially difficult conversations are one thing that is not in short supply in our working lives :

 Giving or receiving feedback, selling ideas or proposals, being interviewed, performance appraisals, negotiations, contributing to meetings large and small, especially when the personalities of the participants can be so very different from one another.
 The list could go on.
 The point is that we are all faced with a multitude of occasions when we need to make our voices work in a particular way and where it can be difficult to ensure the outcome we would wish.

 ‘Sure am.
 Got a difficult session coming up today.’